nolan-h-hamilton/Consenrich/README.md

 Special emphasis is placed on computational efficiency, model interpretability, and practical utility for downstream tasks that require well-resolved genome-wide signal estimates and uncertainty quantification across samples, such as:

 * Consensus detection of open chromatin regions, TF footprints, nucleosome occupancy, histone modification
-* Candidate selection and boundary refinement for differential analyses, fine-mapping, reporter assays, etc.
+* Candidate prioritization for differential analyses, functional validation, integrative modeling, etc.

 [**See the Documentation**](https://nolan-h-hamilton.github.io/Consenrich/) for usage examples, installation details, configuration options, and an API reference.